plone/documentation/docs/contributing/core/index.md

 After you have run the script, you should undo the change, otherwise you have a local change in git that you might accidentally commit.
 ````

-Now run the script to install Plone 6.
+Now run the script to install Plone.

 ```shell
 ./bootstrap.sh